scr-be/augustus-primitive-library/README.md

 [Welcome](https://src.run/go/readme_welcome)!
-The `src-run/augustus-primitive-library` package provides a a collection of objects implementing primative types not natively offered by the language.
+The `src-run/augustus-primitive-library` package provides a a collection of objects implementing primitive types not natively offered by the language.

 ### Grouping